Greenwood teen killed in car accident Monday morning

 According to the Department of Public Safety, the accident happened before 7 a.m.
 Monday morning.

+DPS confirmed the person killed in the accident was Jenna Bird, 15.

-Greenwood students have confirmed that the person killed was also a student and mourned the loss Monday night.
+Greenwood students have confirmed that Bird was a sophomore at Greenwood High School and mourned the loss of their fellow student Monday night.
 The community gathered at the Greenwood campus and wore purple in honor of the teen's favorite color.

 RELATED: TxDOT offers back-to-school safety tips